 PHEAF capture effectiveness was measured during 354 tests representing a dataset comprised of 325 tests on the PHEAF study group and 15 tests performed on the PHEAF control units.
 14 measurements from 8 units in the study group had a negative capture effectiveness value measured in one of the filter sectors.
 These anomalies were random and were observed during tests made before and after replacement of the HEPA filter.
 Except in two instances, once a negative capture effectiveness value was observed in a unit, subsequent tests had a negative capture effectiveness value.
 These 14 measurements were excluded from the analysis.
 One test of the control unit was excluded from analysis with reported airflow volume that exceeded the unit’s theoretical operating capability.

 Ambient particles levels as measured with the aerosol photometer ranged from 0.0002 units? to 2.6 units?, with a mean of 0.098 units (SD=0.212).
 A simple linear regression was calculated to predict capture effectiveness based on background concentration.
-The fitted regression line had a slope=0.0017 indicating that there were no relationship between background aerosol concentration and capture effectiveness.
+The fitted regression line had a slope=0.0017 indicating that there was no relationship between background aerosol concentration and capture effectiveness.

 Over the period of study the capture effectiveness for the study units averaged 97.74% (SD=5.6), whereas the control units had a mean capture effectiveness rating of 99.99% (SD=0.01).
 Approximately 14 months after study commencement, the operator of the PHEAF units replaced a portion of the unit’s HEPA filters.
 Of the 54 units where the filter was replaced, only 11 units had measurements collected before and after filter replacement.
 This means that after filter replacement the affected unit was not placed back into service or the unit was not placed into service until after the filter was changed.